hydro-informatics/hydro-informatics.github.io/geopy/geo-pckg.md

 (descartes)=
 ## Descartes Labs
 Even though of proprietary origin, the [`descarteslabs`](https://docs.descarteslabs.com/api.html) package (developed and maintained by [Descartes Labs](https://www.descarteslabs.com/) comes with many open-sourced functions.
-Moreover, *Decartes Labs* hosts the showcase platform [GeoVisual Search](https://search.descarteslabs.com/) with juicy illustrations of artificial intelligence (AI) applications in geoscience.
+Moreover, *Descartes Labs* hosts the showcase platform [GeoVisual Search](https://search.descarteslabs.com/) with juicy illustrations of artificial intelligence (AI) applications in geoscience.
 Note that `descarteslabs` is not installed along with {{ ft_url }}.

 ````{tabbed} Linux / pip
 To install `descarteslabs`, open *Terminal* and type: